sunilkumardelhi/SimpleCrossProject/README.md

 # SimpleCrossProject
 Creates order book for a ticker

-Reads action.txt files showing orders for ticker and uses it to populate current state of order book for the ticker.
+Reads action.txt files showing orders for a given ticker and uses it to populate current state of order book for the ticker.

 Design and Implementation Details: